ucsb-cs16-s18-matni/ucsb-cs16-s18-matni.github.io/_lab/lab10.md

 Enter sentence:
 Just as I suspected...
 It is not a palindrome.
+$ ./lab10
+Enter sentence:

+It is a palindrome.
 ```

+Note: that last entry in the example above was just an empty string.

 *You MUST use a recursive function to build this program and you may not use built-in C++ functions or any other techniques that we have NOT discussed in lecture.*